uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ## Available Tools
 This section covers available tools in this MCP Server.

-### Fetch Dataset
+### Fetch Summary Table
-A tool for fetching a dataset from the Census Bureau API.
-Accepts the following parameters:
+The `fetch-summary-table` tool is for fetching a summary table from the Census Bureau API.
+It accepts the following arguments:
 * Year (Required) - The vintage of the dataset, e.g. 1987
 * Dataset (Required) - The identifier of the dataset, e.g. "acs/acs1"
 * Variables (Required) - The required variables for returning a valid response, e.g. "NAME", "B01001_001E"